Contract Lifecycle Management Market

 DocuSign CLM (20-25%)

-DocuSign CLM is a market leader in contract lifecycle automation and AI-powered analytics with seamless integration to eSignature solutions.
-The company has continued to enhance its AI and machine learning capabilities so that businesses can derive insights from contract data.
-DocuSign CLM - which is gaining traction among legal, procurement, and sales teams - is still the AI market leader.
+DocuSign CLM is a market leader in contract lifecycle automation and AI-powered analytics, offering seamless integration with eSignature solutions.
+The company has continued to enhance its AI and machine learning capabilities, enabling businesses to derive insights from contract data.
+DocuSign CLM, which is gaining traction among legal, procurement, and sales teams, remains the AI market leader.

 Icertis (15-20%)

 A leading provider in the CLM arena, Icertis is a provider of AI-powered platforms that enforce compliance, manage risk, and enhance contract intelligence.
-The company works with global enterprises to provide end-to-end contract management that integrates into ERP and CRM systems.
+The company collaborates with global enterprises to deliver comprehensive contract management solutions that seamlessly integrate with ERP and CRM systems.
 With blockchain-powered contract security and AI-enhanced analytics, Icertis continues to broaden its ecosystem.

 SAP Ariba CLM (12-17%)